 As a rule, automate as often as possible to save time for key places where the human touch comes in handy.
 Some great opportunities for automation include:

-As much as possible, use automated tools to simplify manual input in your onboarding and reserve human input for key parts of the workflow where it’ll make the most impact.
+As much as possible, use project tracking software to automate and simplify manual input in your onboarding and reserve human input for key parts of the workflow where it’ll make the most impact.
 This will help you move faster, deliver better results, and keep your customer success team from burning out.

 Feedback is the breakfast of champions.